Kaaz/DiscordBot/readme.md

 This command is intended for bot admins

-Accessible though: userrank, ur
+Accessible through: userrank, ur

 Usable in public channels

 #### Usage